Revised January, 2018.

 Another reason for direct marketing is the growing consumer segment that desires information about the origination and method their food is being raised.
 This trend relates to traceability.
 The ability to trace a product to the original source is a critical food safety issue.

 With widespread sales of home computers, an estimated 88 percent of the U.S. population has Internet access.
-Total e-commerce sales in the United States during 2016 were estimated at $394.86 billion.
+Total e-commerce sales in the United States during 2016 were estimated at $332.7 billion, with $1.5 billion of that being from food stores.

 U.S. Department of Commerce